decoc/UniEnv/README.md

 # What is UniEnv

-UniEnv help you to get/set enviroment values such as password or token easily without hardcoding in Unity project while developing.
+UniEnv help you to get/set environment values such as password or token easily without hard coding in Unity project while developing.
 This Base idea is [dotnet-env](https://github.com/tonerdo/dotnet-env).

 ![env](./Images/Env.png)